Shuyu-XJTU/MRA/README.md

 Our work tackles **text-based person retrieval**.
 To bridge the significant **domain gap** between **synthetic pretraining data** and **real-world target datasets** (e.g., CUHK-PEDES), we propose a unified dual-level domain adaptation framework:

 <div align="center"><img src="assets/dataset.jpg" width="600"></div>

-1. Image-Level Adaptation: Domain-aware Diffusion (DaD).
+- **Image-Level Adaptation: Domain-aware Diffusion (DaD).**
-: DaD migrate the distribution of images from the pretraining dataset domain to the target real-world dataset domain.
+DaD migrates the distribution of images from the pretraining dataset domain to the target real-world dataset domain.

-: DaD generates domain-aligned data for pretraining.
+DaD generates domain-aligned data for pretraining.
 The synthetic data forms the **Synthetic Domain-Aligned dataset (SDA)**.

-2. Region-Level Adaptation: Multi-granularity Relation Alignment (MRA).
+- **Region-Level Adaptation: Multi-granularity Relation Alignment (MRA).**
-: MRA performs a meticulous region-level alignment by establishing correspondences between visual regions and their descriptive sentences, thereby addressing disparities at a **finer granularity**.
+MRA performs a meticulous region-level alignment by establishing correspondences between visual regions and their descriptive sentences, thereby addressing disparities at a **finer granularity**.

-: Our method achieves state-of-the-art (**SOTA**) performance on the CUHK-PEDES, ICFG-PEDES, and RSTPReid datasets.
+Our method achieves state-of-the-art (**SOTA**) performance on the CUHK-PEDES, ICFG-PEDES, and RSTPReid datasets.

 More details can be found at our paper:
 [Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval](https://arxiv.org/abs/2507.10195).

 ## DaD
 To migrate the domain gap between the synthetic and real-world domain, we fine-tune a Text-to-Image Diffusion Model on the target domain dataset and represent the fine-tuned model as Domain-aware Diffusion (DaD).
 As shown in the following figure, we deploy DaD for accomplishing image-level domain adaptation, followed by data filtering (about **10.63%** images are filtered).
 Then, we construct a synthetic pedestrian image-text pair dataset, SDA, with **region annotations** using off-the-shelf tools.

 <div align="center"><img src="assets/pipeline.jpg" width="600"></div>

 ## SDA
 SDA contains **1,217,750** image-text pairs which are approximately **20 times** compared with the CUHK-PEDES training set (68,126).
 To the best of our knowledge, this is the first pedestrian dataset with region annotations.

 The dataset is released at [OneDrive](https://1drv.ms/f/c/afc02d7952f9b34d/Ek2z-VJ5LcAggK_7DgAAAAABuACeAfiQc6heCL-RLhGDww?e=aVmDVr)
 & [Baidu Yun](https://pan.baidu.com/s/1-DqZ0nJ1cJEe496ngTwTsQ) [a987].